Hong Kong's Unique Advantages

 There are many factors that make Hong Kong ideal for FinTech companies.
 The city offers a world-class business environment, unmatched financial and operational support, and excellent technical infrastructures to support innovation and business on a global scale.

-- The city offers easy access to the Pearl River Delta (PRD) Region, with advanced supply chain and logistics platforms.
+- The city offers easy access to the Greater Bay Area, with advanced supply chain and logistics platforms.

 - The city is a business centre that connects Mainland China with global markets, making it ideal for start-up and existing companies to develop and apply FinTech.